torn-exchange/web/README.md

    ```sh
    pip install -r requirements.txt
    ```
-   **Note**: If you are running into issues with numpy & panda due to issues with working with Python 3.8.10, update the `requirements.txt` :
+   **Note**: If you are running into issues with numpy & panda due to incompatibilities with working with Python 3.8.10, update the `requirements.txt` :

    from